 The rise of smartphones has turned mobile gaming into an unstoppable force of nature.
 Everyone knows the big names such as Angry Birds, Candy Crush Saga, and Pokemon GO.
-And even Sega is using the power of the platform to keep its legacy alive with a service called Sega Forever.
+And you can even play these classic Sega games on your smartphone now.

 1. Story Builder

 As a writer (stop snickering in the back) I tell stories for fun.
 But even non-writers who find it difficult to create worlds, characters, and plots by themselves could gain enjoyment from this simple texting game.

 With Story Builder, one of you begins the story by texting a sentence to the other.
 The other person then texts the second sentence in the story back to the first person.
 Slowly but surely, the two of you build a story over the course of several texts.

 Variations include sentences containing a certain number of words or characters, or even sentences of exactly 160 characters in them.
 Although anyone who used Twitter before the character limit was raised will know how tough that can be.

 2. 20 Questions